Zubeida

 Zubeida Begum Dhanrajgir (1911 – 21 September 1988) was an Indian actress.
-She starred in the first Indian talkie movie Alam Ara (1931).
-Her credits include early hits Devdas (1937), and Sagar Movietone's first talkie, Meri Jaan.
+Early in her career, she starred in a number of silent films, which were followed by a breakthrough in the first Indian talkie Alam Ara (1931).
+Her other notable works include Sagar Movietone's Meri Jaan (1931) and Devdas (1937).

 Early life

-Born in 1911 at Surat city of Gujarat in western India, Zubeida was the daughter of Nawab Sidi Ibrahim Muhammad Yakut Khan III of Sachin State and Fatima Begum.
+Born in 1911 in Surat city of Gujarat in western India, Zubeida was the daughter of Nawab Sidi Ibrahim Muhammad Yakut Khan III of Sachin State and Fatma Begum.
 She had two sisters, Sultana and Shehzadi, both actresses.
-She was among the few girls who entered films at a tender age during a time when it was not considered an appropriate profession for girls from respectable families.
+She was among the few girls who entered films as a teenager during a time when it was not considered a honourable profession for girls from respectable families.